algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

 All 3 variants return an [`EnsureFundedReturnType`](../code/modules/types_account_manager.md#) (and the first two also return a [single transaction result](./algorand-client.md#sending-a-single-transaction)) if a funding transaction was needed, or `undefined` if no transaction was required:

-- `amountFunded: AlgoAmount` - The number of Algos that was paid
+- `amountFunded: AlgoAmount` - The number of Algo that was paid
 - `transactionId: string` - The ID of the transaction that funded the account

 If you are using the TestNet Dispenser API then the `transactionId` is useful if you want to use the [refund functionality](./dispenser-client.md#registering-a-refund).

 ## Dispenser

-If you want to programmatically send funds to an account so it can transact then you will often need a "dispenser" account that has a store of Algos that can be sent and a private key available for that dispenser account.
+If you want to programmatically send funds to an account so it can transact then you will often need a "dispenser" account that has a store of Algo that can be sent and a private key available for that dispenser account.

 There's a number of ways to get a dispensing account in AlgoKit Utils: